 Trump was the first president to ever visit North Korea.
 Rather than acting as a catalyst for positive change within DPRK, Donald Trump’s visit did something far more dangerous: he granted them legitimacy.
-A United States president visited North Korea.
-This does not tell other nations that the United States is a powerful country, rather it tells the rest of the world that the United States takes North Korea seriously, and other nations should as well.
+A U.S. president visited North Korea.
+This does not tell other nations that the U.S. is a powerful country.
+Rather it tells the rest of the world that the U.S. takes North Korea seriously, and other nations should as well.

 Religion is to Donald Trump as Donald Trump is to North Korea: it gives him credibility and legitimacy.
-After all, how could Donald Trump possibly be flawed in his actions if he is backed up by the most credible figure ever: God.
-Place this logic in any other scenario and suddenly you have a nightmare: “Attention passengers, this is your captain speaking.
+After all, how could Donald Trump possibly be flawed in his actions if he is backed up by the most credible figure ever: God?
+Place this logic in any other scenario and suddenly you have a nightmare.
+“Attention passengers, this is your captain speaking.
 I just wanted to let everyone know that I never actually got my piloting license.
 But don’t worry, I’m certified by GOD.
-Now please enjoy your six peanuts in a bag.”
-Author David Domke calls this The God Strategy.
-He explains, “beginning with the election of Ronald Reagan, US politicians have employed religion as a partisan weapon, designed to attract voters, identify enemies, and solidify power.”
-I’ve got to say that is way more organized than the original God Strategy: flood the earth and kill everything you created.
+Now, please enjoy your six peanuts in a bag.”
+Author David Domke calls this the God strategy.
+He explains, “beginning with the election of Ronald Reagan, U.S. politicians have employed religion as a partisan weapon, designed to attract voters, identify enemies, and solidify power.”
+I’ve got to say that is way more organized than the original God strategy — flood the earth and kill everything you created.
 In my first world history class in high school, we took a couple of weeks to learn about the Mandate of Heaven.
 A tool, yes, a tool Chinese Dynasties would use to justify their rule over the nation.
-It is exactly what it sounds like: an endorsement from God.
+It is exactly what it sounds like — an endorsement from God.
 Last month in an interview with Fox News, former energy secretary Rick Perry praised Trump as “God’s chosen one.”
-Essentially, the Christan version of the Mandate of Heaven.
+Essentially, it was the Christian version of the Mandate of Heaven.

 The first step to depoliticizing religion is to recognize the signs early.
 Phrases such as ordained by God, the chosen one, or any equation of a political leader to a religious martyr are red flags.
 And, as the sign at the airport best expressed, if you see something, say something.
 Write letters to your representatives and actively critique your community and religious leaders when politics and religion get too close.
 We are the ones who give our representatives power, and we can also kill their thunder.
 Kill is metaphorical of course, but if it gets to that point… who’s gonna stop me from curb-stomping Mitch McConnell’s ass?
 Definitely not the Capitol police.